PritheeTheAnalyst/Excel-London-RKY-store/README.md

-# Excel-London-RKY-store(interactive pivot tables and charts)
+# Excel-London-RKY-Store(Interactive Pivot Tables & Charts)
 ## Project Description
 Using a retail sales dataset, I analyzed sales performance, customer behavior, shipping costs, and profitability in Microsoft Excel to answer real-world business questions and provide data-driven insights.
 I utilised pivot tables, charts, slicers, comprehensive dashboards, and lookup functions such as INDEX-MATCH.
 ## Purpose of the Project